bluenviron/goroslib/README.md

 * compilation of `.msg` files is not necessary, message definitions are extracted from code
 * compile or cross-compile for all Go supported OSs (Linux, Windows, Mac OS X) and architectures
 * examples provided for every feature, comprehensive test suite, continuous integration

-## Important announcement

-my main open source projects are being transferred to the [bluenviron organization](https://github.com/bluenviron), in order to allow the community to maintain and evolve the code regardless of my personal availability.

-In the next months, the repository name will be changed accordingly.

 ## Table of contents